kyoung/unconf/README.md

 ## TODO
 - [ ] Production DB env var handling
+- [ ] Release "Schedule" to client; client side schedule display when voting is complete
 - [ ] Get a designer to look everything over